mpc-bioinformatics/McQuaC/docs/CONTRIBUTING.md

 ### Getting help

-For further information and help, see the [nf-core/macproqc documentation](https://mpc-bioinformatics.github.io/McQuaC/usage/) or write an issue on teh GitHub page.
+For further information and help, see the [nf-core/macproqc documentation](https://mpc-bioinformatics.github.io/McQuaC/usage/) or write an issue on the GitHub page.

 ### GitHub Codespaces